 Artist Statement

-I grew up in a household reared by a set of parents who did not have any interest in the underpinning elements that inform the black plight.
-Their relationship to race , politics and their overall identity was eclipsed by the grave forces of the crack crisis .
-In turn, my attention was consumed by survival up until the age of 21 when I witnessed the national reaction to Trayvon Martins murder.
-I too had no real relationship to race and what it meant to not only the American project itself but to the material experiences of black people around the world.
-I began to grow a deep interest in the history of black resistance and what resisting meant - can mean, to modern day organization for Freedom.
+I grew up in a household reared by a set of parents who were not privy to issues that negatively affected the inequalities of the Black community due to the burdens and challenges they faced that demanded their full attention.
+My parents’ relationship to race, politics, and identity was rooted in surviving the crack crisis.
+Consequently, survival also consumed my thoughts until the age of 21 when I witnessed the nation’s reaction to Trayvon Martin’s murder.
+Up until that point, I had no real relationship to race and what it meant to not only the American project itself but also to the material experiences of black people around the world.
+I formed a deep interest in the history of black resistance, and what resisting meant and can mean to modern-day organizing for freedom.

-My art work is not only a social commentary on the oppressed response to state violence , but an excavation of moments in time — people in time who sacrificed a great deal in the name liberation.
-Most recently Ive been inspired to (re)imagine what resistance and victory can look like alongside social plights that are continuously fortified despite the cyclical implications they have on society.
-By rooting my work in both a resisting, and imaginative frame work, I grapple with the questions of what does the past mean to the present, of what can the past mean to the future?
+My artwork not only provides social commentary about the oppressed response to state violence, it also provokes a deep reflection and critical analysis of moments and people in time who sacrificed a great deal for the sake of liberation.
+I’ve recently been inspired to reimagine what resistance and victory can look like alongside social plights that are continuously fortified and sanctioned despite the clear violence imposed on society.
+While rooting my artistry in both a resistive and imaginative framework, I grapple with the following questions: “What does the past mean to the present?” and “What does the past mean to the future?”

-My pieces plumb the depths of our historical consciousness to stylistically and incisively depict subjects/figures committed to movements for liberation and freedom.
-My work combines portrait with literary technique to provoke profound meditations on the interplay between (or dialectic of) race, domination, subjectivity, incarceration, resistance, agency, and liberty in the vivid animation of these characters, their words, and thoughts.
+My pieces probe the depths of our historical consciousness to stylistically depict subjects and figures committed to movements for liberation and freedom.
+My work combines portrait with literary technique to provoke profound meditations on the interplay between (or dialectic of) race, domination, subjectivity, incarceration, resistance, agency, and liberty in the vivid animation of civil rights leaders, freedom fighters, and systems disrupters.

-When In engaging with my work one must consider the usage of both visual mediums (video) and auditorial mediums (song).
-These elements of my work are essential to my process and serve as not only modes of curation, but entry points for inquisition.
-The collaboration of these mediums throughout my catalog create an immersive experience, and an opportunity to engage with the underpinning perspectives/ ideas that informed the visual art works themselves.
+My art pieces are most powerfully consumed in conjunction with visual mediums (video) and/or auditorial mediums (song).
+These elements of my work are essential to my process and serve not only as inspiration for my process of curating art pieces but also as additional entry points to spark curiosity from the consumer.
+The interplay of these mediums throughout my catalog creates an immersive experience, and an opportunity to engage with the underlying perspectives and ideas that informed the visual pieces of artwork themselves.

 Bio

-I am multi disciplinary artist from Watts , California who have dedicated my career to carceral work centered in Education, Justice and Transformation.
-My area of focus directly impacts both youth and adults that are most susceptible to the violences led out by Americas' carceral apparatus.
-I hold a Master’s of Arts in Social Cultural Analysis from NYU and is currently a Candidate in Howard University History program.
-Additionally, I am a visiting artist for the Prison Education Project where I teach an original program called The Story From Within , and I am also the Associate Director of Curriculum and Pedagogy at exalt youth.
+I am a multi-media artist from Watts, California who uses poetry, painting, and rap as pedagogical tools to engage both youth and adults directly impacted by Americas' carceral apparatus.
+I have dedicated my career to carceral work centered in education, justice and transformation.
+My experiences programing in carceral institutions both domestically and internationally has helped to inform the development of my original program titled The Story From Within.
+I hold a Master’s of Arts in Social Cultural Analysis from NYU and I am currently a Candidate in Howard University History program.
+Additionally, I am a visiting artist for the Prison Education Project, and the Director of Education and Curriculum Development at exalt youth.